PowerShell/PSSwagger/README.md

 ## Distribution of module
 Because of the dynamic compilation feature, it is highly recommended that publishers of a generated module Authenticode sign the module and strong name sign both precompiled assemblies (full CLR and core CLR).

+## Microsoft.Rest.ServiceClientTracing support
+Service client tracing is built-in when the module is imported to PowerShell 5.0+.
+To see these messages, you must set $VerbosePreference, as passing in the -Verbose flag to the cmdlet won't carry over to the tracing client.

+When the module is imported to older version of PowerShell, the following steps will need to be taken:
+1. Implement either Microsoft.PowerShell.Commands.PSSwagger.PSSwaggerClientTracing or Microsoft.Rest.IServiceClientTracingInterceptor
+2. Call: [Microsoft.Rest.ServiceClientTracing]::AddTracingInterceptor($myTracer)
+3. If you use the Verbose or Debug streams of PowerShell, set $VerbosePreference or $DebugPreference, respectively

+Note 1: We're not sure why yet, but something is setting [Microsoft.Rest.ServiceClientTracing]::IsEnabled to true before all cmdlet calls

 ## Upcoming additions

 1. Enabe PowerShell Best practices